Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 Mark 10:39b-40, Matthew 20:23.
 See Comments Matthew 20:23.

-“and, with the baptism which I am baptized”; the baptism the Lord is talking about now is not only just water baptism, but He is talking about the Holy Spirit baptism.
-Afterward, all disciples were baptized with the Holy Spirit (See Act 2) not just only water; as the Lord has been baptized not just by the water, but as the Bible has told the Holy Spirit came upon Jesus, this is what the Lord is talking about here in this verse.
+“And the baptism that I am baptized with you will be baptized.”
+The baptism the Lord is talking about now is not just water baptism, but Holy Spirit baptism as well.
+Afterward, all disciples were baptized with the Holy Spirit (See Act 2), not only by water.
+As the Lord has been baptized not just by water but as the Bible tells us, the Holy Spirit came upon the Lord Jesus as well, so the Lord is talking about both baptisms here in these verses.

 Mark 10:41-44, Matthew 20:24-27.
 See Comments Matthew 20:24, 26, 28.

-46 And they come to Jericho: and as He went out from Jericho, with His disciples and a great multitude, the son of Timaeus, Bartimaeus, a blind beggar, was sitting by the way side.
+[46] And they come to Jericho; and as He was going out from Jericho, and His disciples and a great multitude, the son of Timaeus, Bartimaeus, a blind beggar, was sitting by the way side.

-47 And when he heard that it was Jesus the Nazarene, he began to cry out, and say, Jesus, Thou Son of David, have mercy on me.
+[47] And heaving heard that it is Jesus the Nazarene, he began to cry out, and to say, Jesus, Son of David, have mercy on me.

-48 And many rebuked him, that he should hold his peace: but he cried out the more a great deal, Thou Son of David, have mercy on me.
+[48] And many rebuked him, that he should be silent; but he cried out much more, Son of David, have mercy on me.

-49 And Jesus stood still, and said, Call you him.
-And they call the blind man, saying to him, Be of good cheer: rise, He calls you.
+[49] And Jesus having stood, He commanded him to be called, and they call the blind man, saying to him, Take courage!
+Rise up!
+He calls you.

-50 And he, throwing away his garment, sprang up, and came to Jesus.
+[50] And he, having cast away his garment, sprang up, and came to Jesus.

-51 And Jesus answered him, and said, What will you that I should do to you?
-And the blind man said unto Him, Rabboni, that I may receive my sight.
+[51] And answering him, Jesus says, What do you wish I should do to you?
+And the blind man said to Him, Rabboni, that I may receive sight.

-52 And Jesus said to him, Go your way; your faith has made you whole.
-And straightaway he received his sight, and followed Him in the way.
+[52] And Jesus said to him, Go your faith has made you whole.
+And straightaway he received sight, and followed Him on the way.

 Q: Is there a connection between the blind Bartimaeus in Mark 10:46-52 and the healing of the two blind men in Matthew 20:29-34?
-A: These healings are not the same but similar case; traveling by foot, many things can happen per day.
-This is an example between things that happened between these two Gospels; they are different but similar.
+A: These healings are not the same but similar cases; traveling by foot, per day, many things can happen.
+This is an example of things that happened in between the events presented in these two Gospels; they are different but similar.
 Also, note that the two blind men in Matthew are not beggars.

 Passage Analysis

 Q: Why is the name of this father (Timaeus) mentioned here in this verse?
-A: In this place, it mentions the father’s name because what the Lord will do for his son will make the father think as well.
-His name has been written down; humans do not know what the Lord has in the plan, the father will do things that are not written down for us to know.
+A: In this place, it mentions the father’s name because what the Lord did for his son would make the father think as well.
+The father’s name has been written down; humans do not know what the Lord has in His plan; the father did things that are not written down for us to know.

 Mark 10:47.
-Here it tells clearly, and Christians should follow, notice the words this man used, “have mercy on me”; begging for mercy from the Lord not begging for wishing things, mercy begging.
+Here, it tells clearly, and Christians should follow the example; notice the words this man used, “have mercy on me,” begging for mercy from the Lord, not begging for wishing things, but mercy begging.
 In this place, we can call mercy begging; the man begged only for mercy.

 Mark 10:49.
-Jesus stopped and called this man; because he asked for mercy, the Lord shows mercy.
-Even Jesus had little time left over, but for mercy, the Lord stopped for this man.
-The Lord always stops for anyone whose heart sincerely is searching for mercy, even here, the Lord Himself, knowing that His departure time is approaching, He stopped.
-For an unimportant person He stopped, you may be unimportant for this world, but because of your heart-searching and the mouth that is begging for mercy, the Lord always stops.
+The Lord Jesus stopped and called this man, and because he asked for mercy, the Lord showed mercy.
+Even if the Lord Jesus had little time left, but for giving mercy, the Lord stopped for this man.
+The Lord always stops for anyone whose heart sincerely is searching for mercy; even here, the Lord Himself, knowing that His departure time was approaching, stopped and showed mercy.
+For an unimportant person, He stopped; you may be unimportant for this world, but because of your heart searching and the mouth begging for mercy, the Lord will always stop.

 Mark 10:50.
-The man is glad, you can picture out when a person is glad, he left everything and goes to the Lord; and also keep in mind the blind poor man, he will not have another cloak for himself, but when the Lord was calling, he throws his cloak off, he didn’t know what is coming, but he throws off what he has.
+The man was glad—you can picture when a person is glad—he left everything and went to the Lord.
+Also, keep in mind that he was blind and poor.
+He did not have another cloak for himself, but when the Lord was calling, he threw his cloak off.
+He didn’t know what was coming, but he threw off what he had.

 Mark 10:51.
-The Lord knows what the man wants, but also the Lord wants the person to express his wish to the Lord.
-The Lord does not do for the one which does not ask; this man needs mercy, but he did ask as well, and the mercy will be given after he has asked.
+The Lord Jesus knows what this man wants, but He also wants the person to express his wish to the Lord.
+The Lord does not do for the one who does not ask; this man needed mercy, but he did ask as well, and mercy was given after he asked.

-“and followed Him in the way”; and the Lord also knows the man will follow the Lord, the length of time to follow it doesn’t matter, but he followed (on the way and in faith) the Lord.
+“And followed Him in the way.”
+The Lord also knew that this man would follow the Lord; the length of time to follow it doesn’t matter, but he followed the Lord on the way and in faith.

 Life and Faith Applications.
-1) Those who believe in God should not divorce; they should not even speak out about divorcing; this word should not be among believers.
-2) You can have money and things on this earth, but if you do not love them, you will find the way to go to heaven; the Lord does not teach believers to be poor, but not to put the love towards riches.
-3) Look at the Lord as your leader and leave the things attached to you behind and follow the Lord.
-4) Be pleased and joyful for what the Lord provides for you and His plans for you.
-5) Never give up asking for mercy from the Lord; if you don’t give up, mercy will be given.
-People will rebuke or try to stop you from asking, but do not let those stop you; keep asking, and leave people behind.
+1) Those who believe in God should not divorce; even more, they should not even speak out about divorcing; this word should not be among believers.
+2) You can have money and things on this earth, but if you do not love them, you will find the way to go to heaven; the Lord does not teach believers to be poor, but He teaches not to put the love towards riches.
+3) Look at the Lord as your leader, leave the things behind that you are attached to, and follow the Lord.
+4) Be pleased and joyful for what the Lord provides for you and for the plans He has for you.
+5) Never give up asking for mercy from the Lord; if you don’t give up, the mercy will be given.
+People will rebuke or try to stop you from asking, but don’t let those stop you; keep asking and leave people behind.